Presentation of the LEN function

-Now look carefully at the result of cell A2 and A3.
-They look the same but the result is different of the length is not the same. 🤨🤔
+They look the same but the result is different because the string length is not the same. 🤨🤔

 This is because there is a space at the end of the last cell.
 You can remove it easily with the TRIM function.

 Check if an ID is correct

 Let's say you have a list of IDs (customer ID, Product ID, ...).
 Each ID has the same length and you want to check if all your codes have the correct length.

 In our example, a product code must have 12 digits.

 But seriously, it's impossible to find in a blink of an eye which cell is correct or not.
 So let's create a logical test 😃

 We can easily convert the previous formula into a test just by adding the expected result, like this:

 Don't be surprised by the two = signs.
 You will find the explanation in this article.

 Well in this example, we don't care if the length is correct.
 What we want is to have the result return TRUE when the length is not equal to 12.